leonardonels/LiDAR_simulator_project/README.md

 ## Todo List
 - [ ] Modify the lidar sensor to have a variable density of points
 - [ ] Fine-Tuning lidar settings
+- [ ] Implement a more accurate steering mode
+- [ ] Add ros2 movement control
 - [ ] Apply the true model for the car
 - [ ] Improve performance